-Objective 1 CWI will operate using an annual balanced budget, will actively manage expenditures, and create operational efficiencies Measures Develop and implement at least 2 metrics each year to more actively identify revenue & expense characteristics Conduct 3 intensive and 3 less-intensive college business activities analyses each year to reduce inefficiencies and waste.
-Incorporate student fees for strategic reserve, into annual operating budget
+Objective 1 CWI will operate using an annual balanced budget, will actively manage expenditures, and create operational efficiencies Performance • Develop and implement at least 2 metrics each year to more actively Measures identify revenue & expense characteristics Baseline: Identify specifics of tuition &amp; fee revenue sources (Academic, Dual Credit, PTE) in FY 2014, for projection into FY 2015 Conduct 3 intensive and 3 less-intensive college business activities analyses each year to reduce inefficiencies and waste.
+Incorporate student fees for strategic reserve, into annual operating budget Baseline: included since FY 2012.
+Will continue each fiscal year

-Objective 2 CWI will maintain the integrity of existing revenue streams and will actively seek out new forms of revenue consistent with the College's mission Measures Be responsive to the requirements of funding agencies to ensure the integrity of our existing revenue Advocate for additional state funding to achieve parity with other Idaho Community Colleges by 2019 Seek out at least 5 additional grant opportunities each year Reapply for all applicable ongoing grants with greater than 90% renewal each year Increase amount of monetary awards through grants by 10% each year Reduce the number of students sent to collections by 5% each year Increase annual revenue growth in BP/WD by 10% each year
+Objective 2 CWI will maintain the integrity of existing revenue streams and will actively seek out new forms of revenue consistent with the College's mission Performance Be responsive to the requirements of funding agencies to ensure the Measures integrity of our existing revenue • Baseline: 100% compliance with respect to budget/grant requests to funding agencies • Advocate for additional state funding to achieve parity with other Idaho Community Colleges by 2019 Baseline: increased budget request to state each year since FY 2009.
+Future increase requests based upon state budget guidelines and CWI Line Items (unrestricted) Seek out at least 5 additional grant opportunities each year Reapply for all applicable ongoing grants with greater than 90% renewal each year • Increase amount of monetary awards through grants by 10% each year • Reduce the number of students sent to collections by 5% each year Increase annual revenue growth in BP/WD by 10% each year

-Objective 3 CWI will work to maintain and enhance its facilities & technology and actively plan for future space and technology needs Measures Maximize facility utilization rates to a threshold of 90% by 2019 >=75% completion of technology work-plan each year
+Objective 3 CWI will work to maintain and enhance its facilities & technology and actively plan for future space and technology needs Performance Maximize facility utilization rates to a threshold of 90% by 2019 Measures &gt;=75% completion of technology work-plan each year Baseline: None established as work-plan is in first year

-Institutional Priority 4: Community Connections
+GOAL 4: Community Connections